Parli/hackathon-trip-planner/README.md

   category: string[] | null // More specifically, what category of the kind of place it is
   // e.g. e.g. Chinese Restaurant, Aerospace Museum, Bed and Breakfast, Historical Landmark, Natural Landmark, etc.
   description: string // Short description about the place
+  photos: string[] // URLs of pictures of the place
   coordinates: { // Exact location of the place
     latitude: number
     longitude: number